 On July 21, 1957, the congregation occupied the new church building which included the Sanctuary, church offices, Sunday school rooms, Fellowship Hall, and a kitchen.
 During the late 1950's and early 1960's, the two educational buildings were erected.
 In 1989, a new wing which housed the Parlor, Choir Room, and Library on the 2nd floor with the Fellowship Hall and new Kitchen on the ground floor was built to provide additional space.
 An elevator was installed.
 In April 2001, our expanded renovated, modernized facility was dedicated to the glory of God.

-From its beginning in 1957 with 72 members, Forest Lake Presbyterian Church has served this community and now has a membership of over 675.
-We have a total ofapproximately 300 worshippers at the 8:30 and 11:00 worship services.
+June 1970 to From its beginning in 1957 with 72

+July 1977, Dr. members, Forest Lake Presbyterian Church P. David has served this community and now has a until April 8:30 and 11:00 worship services.